View observability metrics

 3. Choose the timeframe over which the metrics are aggregated.
 Drag inside a chart to focus on a specific time range.
 Click Reset Zoom to go back to the previously selected range.

-To add the visible charts to a customizable dashboard in Cloud Monitoring, perform the following steps in the Google Cloud console:
+To view observability metrics for a selected cluster or workload, perform the following steps in the Google Cloud console:

 1. Go to the Kubernetes Clusters or Kubernetes Workloads page: